eq19/feed/_drafts/identition_zone.md

 ***1 + 29 + 6x6 = 29 + 37 = 66 = 11x6***

 [![37 wiki's files](https://user-images.githubusercontent.com/36441664/267547466-d10df532-d222-44a8-90a4-ad18386301c5.jpg)](https://github.com/eq19/eq19.github.io/wiki)

+By our project, these 37 files are located within _[the wiki of main repository](https://github.com/eq19/eq19.github.io/wiki)_ and organized by [the 18's structure](https://www.eq19.com/addition/#structure-true-prime-pairs) located per the _[18 files of  project gist](https://gist.github.com/eq19)_.

+## Multiple Universes

 Since we are discussing about prime distribution then this 18's structure will also cover the further scheme that is inherited from the above 37 files.
 We call this arrangement as ***Δ(19 vs 18) Scenario*** where the [zeta function](https://www.eq19.com/#zeta-function) stands as the basic algorithm.